DarkGhostHunter/Preloader/README.md

 #### `shouldRequire()`

 By default, the Preloader will upload the file to Opcache using `opcache_compile_file()`.
-This avoids executing any file in your project, but no links (traits, interfaces, extended classes, ...) will be resolved from the files compiled.
+This avoids executing any file in your project, but no links (traits, interfaces, extended classes, ...) will be resolved from the files compiled, but you may have some warnings of unresolved links when preloading (nothing too dangerous).

-You can change this using `shouldRequire()` to use the `require_once`, along the path the Composer Autoloader (usually at `vendor/autoload.php`).
+You can change this using `shouldRequire()`, which changes to  `require_once`, along the path the Composer Autoloader (usually at `vendor/autoload.php`) to resolve the links.

 ```php
 <?php